CloudVE/cloudbridge/docs/topics/design_decisions.rst

   label at all, yet needed to be named during object creation.
 However, we could not use display_id for this purpose became the display_id, by definition, is unchangeable.
-It could not be called label because the label, in constrast, was changeable.
+It could not be called label because the label, in contrast, was changeable.
 Therefore, it seemed like we were back to calling it `name` instead, introducing yet a fourth term.
 To simplify this, it was then decided that `display_id` and `name` would be collapsed together into one term and be called `name` instead.
 All resources would have an `id`